tillitis/tkey-ssh-agent/README.md

 ### Building with host tools

-To build with native tools you need the `clang`, `llvm`, `lld`, `golang` packages installed.
+To build with native tools, you need the `clang`, `llvm`, `lld`, and `golang` packages installed.
 Version 15 or later of LLVM/Clang is required (with riscv32 support and Zmmul extension).
-Ubuntu 22.10 (Kinetic) is known to have this and work.
+Ubuntu 22.10 (Kinetic) is known to have this and works.
 Please see [toolchain_setup.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/toolchain_setup.md) (in the tillitis-key1 repository) for detailed information on the currently supported build and development environment.